 We do not know what impact a more 'hostile' environment (whether perceived or evidenced) - might have on EU citizens who have lived in the UK for some time, and may have trained here, but hold citizenship of another EU country – some may choose to leave the UK.

 The GDC has done some research into the intentions of EU-qualified professionals working in the UK, and we await this publication with interest.

 While most of the attention around workforce issues in relation to Brexit is often focused on general dental practice, it is important to point out that dentists in the community, in hospitals, and in academic and research roles are affected in the same way, and that shortages in those areas are also of concern.

-It should be noted that the UK government has made a unilateral pledge to EU/EEA citizens already in the country that they can stay; a new registration scheme to confirm their status is being piloted and will go live for health professionals at the end of November 2018 and for all other EU nationals, early next year.
+It should be noted that the UK government has made a unilateral pledge to EU/EEA citizens already in the country that they can stay; a new registration scheme to confirm their status has been piloted and will go live on 21 January 2019.

 3. UK economy